DriesDD/python-workshop/readme.md

 **Poll Questions for the attendees:**

-+ Do you have a programming background?
++ "Do you have a programming background?"

-A: Not really but I know how to google.
+"A: Not really but I know how to google."

-B: I know what variables, functions and loops are.
+"B: I know what variables, functions and loops are."

-C: I can already make working programs in another language.
+"C: I can already make working programs in another language."

-D: I can already code in Python.
+"D: I can already code in Python."

-+ Do you have experience using github?
++ "Do you have experience using github?"

 ## 2. Python installation, syntax and examples. ##